 No ice and water dispenser

-This LG Electronics model maximizes your refrigerator and freezer space, but doesn't make compromises in the process.
-It still comes with modern amenities such as easy-to-clean shelves, LED lighting, and an ice maker.
-The 8.3 cubic feet of frozen food storage may be the most notable part of this appliance though, as it'll hold any tubs of ice cream, wrapped-up meats, or frozen vegetables with ease.
-You can organize everything in the two provided baskets help keep you organized, and the refrigerator section has a deli drawer and gallon door storage in the refrigerator portion as well.
+This LG Electronics model maximizes your refrigerator and freezer space and doesn't make compromises in the process.
+It comes with modern amenities such as easy-to-clean shelves, LED lighting, and an ice maker.
+The 8.3 cubic feet of frozen food storage may be the most notable part of this appliance, and it will hold tubs of ice cream, meat cuts, and frozen vegetables with ease.
+The two provided baskets help keep you organized, and the refrigerator section has a deli drawer and gallon container door storage.

 The modern technology of this appliance ensures that no matter how much you pack it with grocery store goods, everything remains at its ideal temperature.
-The automatic defroster, for example, reduces the amount of frost build-up.
-Electronic temperature controls also give the appliance more control over the environment it creates.
+The automatic defroster reduces the frost build-up, and electronic temperature controls also give the appliance more control over the environment.

-Although the fingerprint-proof, stainless steel exterior may not stop a child from leaving their mark on this fridge, any prints will easy wipe off and this purchase will ultimately be a win.
+Although the fingerprint-proof, stainless steel exterior may not stop a child from leaving their mark on this fridge, any prints will easily wipe off, and this purchase is an ultimate win.